November 2022 lunar eclipse: What to expect and its effect on zodiac signs

 How will the Blood Moon 2022 affect the zodiac signs?

 This time, four zodiac signs — Taurus, Leo, Scorpio and Aquarius — are in focus.
 Full moons are generally events of big revelations and confronting hidden feelings and resolving issues that we usually brush under the carpet.
-Having said that, all the other zodiac signs shall be affected by the November Blood Moon.
+Having said that, all the other zodiac signs shall be affected by the November Lunar Eclipse 2022.

 Aries (21 March — 19 April)